cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-gui.md

 * Add pagination to the game list.
 * Implement typical GUI features, like disabling buttons when their action should be unavailable, or adding a countdown to the forfeit deadline.
 * Implement a Web socket to listen to changes.
 That would be useful when there are two players who cannot communicate otherwise (instead of polling).
-* When a double capture (or more) is possible, the GUI allows you to make multiple moves at once (with `move.length >= 2`).
-However, the code handles only a single hop (`move[0]` and `move[1]`).
-It is technically possible to pack more than one `PlayMove` message in a single transaction, saving the player from sending multiple transactions.

 ## Next up

-In the [next section](./server-side.md), explore how server-side scripts can help you improve the user experience of your application.
+In the [next section](https://interchainacademy.cosmos.network/academy/4-my-own-chain/server-side.html), explore how server-side scripts can help you improve the user experience of your application.